A brand, a store, and a content engine - shipped in five weeks.

-A founder with a great product, a typewriter, and exactly enough budget for either a brand designer or a marketing team — but not both.
+A founder with a great product, a typewriter, and enough budget for either a brand or a launch - but not both.

 Most agencies would have quoted six months and a budget that swallowed the entire first season.
 The founder needed something faster, leaner, and louder than a polite e-commerce starter kit.